 It’s always a good idea to carry a little extra food and water in case your trip takes longer than anticipated.

 Water treatment: Many hikers carry all the water they will need for a day hike.
 However, if you anticipate needing more than about 3 liters, that can be quite heavy.
-By filtering and treating water from backcountry streams and lakes, you refill your bottles or hydration reservoir and reduce your load.
+By filtering and treating water from backcountry streams and lakes, you refill your water bottles or hydration reservoir and reduce your load.

 Additional Hiking Considerations